shimacos37/kaggle-otto-3rd-place-solution/alvor/README.md

 ### 6.1.
 Train models

 **(!)
-You already have trained models files in "models_new" folder if you don't want to re-train them.
+You already have trained models files in "alvor/models_new" folder if you don't want to re-train them.
 Otherwise:**

 Run two Jupyter notebooks from current repository:
 ```
-train_model_clicks_two.ipynb
+alvor/train_model_clicks_two.ipynb
-train_model_carts_orders_two.ipynb
+alvor/train_model_carts_orders_two.ipynb
 ```
-As a result, output files will be placed into the "models_new" folder of the repository.
+As a result, output files will be placed into the "alvor/models_new" folder of the repository.
 <br> At this moment the "models_new" folder should look like this:

 <img width="447" alt="Screenshot 2023-02-01 at 17 32 58" src="https://user-images.githubusercontent.com/41992707/216104290-3ab1f09f-9770-4ec6-a98a-f459d12e4a75.png">